What is canola oil?

 In regards to cooking with canola and other polyunsaturated oils

 Canola oil has been highly processed and refined during the extraction process.
 This includes exposure to high heat, chemicals, and deodorizers which can transform the delicate polyunsaturated omega 3 fatty acids into trans fatty acids.
-Canola oil is 35% polyunsaturated fatty acid, and about 55-65% mono-unsaturated fat, this means that it is not as stable as the fully saturated fats like unrefined coconut oil, Sustainable Harvested Palm Oil, and unrefined lards, and therefore it will go rancid when exposed to high heat, oxygen, and light.
+Canola oil is 35% polyunsaturated fatty acid, and about 55-65% mono-unsaturated fat, this means that it is not as stable as the fully saturated fats such as Unrefined Coconut Oil, Sustainably Harvested Palm Oil, and unrefined lards, and therefore it will go rancid when exposed to high heat, oxygen, and light.

 Additionally, heating canola will transform this oil into a trans-fat which is linked to the development of cancer.
 This is because trans fats, including hydrogenated or partially hydrogenated oils, will clog the cellular membrane and inhibit the ability of the cell to take in oxygen and expel waste, potentially turning a healthy cell into a cancerous cell.
 Read more about this here.